Characters of the Metroid series: Metroid Prime / Dark Samus

 Metroid Prime 3: Corruption shows a team of Space Pirates returned to Aether to pick up Phazon, and eventually found Dark Samus, who killed a third of the Pirates and brainwashed the rest to be their leader.
 After discovering Phaaze, Dark Samus begins her mission to spread Phazon across the universe - one of the planets hit was the Pirate Homeworld, in order to turn the rest of the Space Pirates into followers of Dark Samus.
 In an attack to the Galactic Federation vessel G.F.S.
 Valhalla, Dark Samus steals a supercomputer, the Aurora Unit 313, which is used to implant a computer virus into the Galactic Federation's network of Aurora Units, crippling it.
 Shortly after, Dark Samus leads an attack on Norion, corrupting Samus and other bounty hunters with Phazon.
 After Samus destroys the Leviathans of four planets, she goes to Phaaze, where she finally defeats Dark Samus, who then merges itself with the Aurora Unit 313 in a last-ditch effort to defeat Samus.
 After the Aurora Unit is destroyed, Phaaze explodes, and all Phazon in the galaxy is rendered inert.

 Dark Samus appears in Super Smash Bros. for Nintendo 3DS and Wii U as an Assist Trophy and an alternate costume for Samus.
 She also appears in Super Smash Bros.
 Ultimate with a similar set of moves to Samus, being labeled as an Echo Fighter.

-IGN listed Dark Samus as the 88th best video game villain.
+IGN listed Dark Samus as the 88th best video game villain, describing her as being a "creepily evil doppelganger" that never truly dies.
+TheGamer listed her as the 6th best Metroid character, calling her "one of the most evil and horrifying entities in the series."
+GamesRadar+ ranked her as being the 4th best fictional evil clone, praising the fact that "[while] evil clones in other games tend to be one-off gimmicks, [she] endured long enough to be the central villain", and stating that unlike "other dark clones [who] just want to bump off their originals, Dark Samus wanted to conquer, and she came awfully damn close – and may come back to do so again".